Reporting raw NAEP scores obscures a deeper narrative. New research finds a way to account for differences in student demographics among the states.

 States are increasingly at the center of education policymaking in the United States.
 This report provides a systematic framework for assessing how much student achievement varies across observationally similar states and the extent to which changes in state performance on the NAEP are accounted for by changes in the demographics of the state.
-I find that similar students vary significantly in their test performance depending on
+I find that similar students vary significantly in their test

 Student performance in the nation’s capital has risen so dramatically that many are asking whether improvement in school quality is actually behind the higher scores.